 Section 4.4 Qualifications

-The Board of Directors shall consist of a number of Public Directors and commercial interest representatives, as defined by Commission Regulation 1.64, as determined by the Stockholder.
-The Board of Directors shall be comprised of persons from a variety of membership interests who will meaningfully represent the Exchange's diversity of interests, consistent with Commission Regulation 1.64(b)(3).
+Subject to the Certificate of Incorporation, the Board of Directors shall consist of a number of Public Directors, Commercial Interest Representatives and Staff Directors, as determined by the Stockholder.
 If the numbers required by the foregoing classification of directors are not maintained at any time due to a vacancy or vacancies on the Board of Directors such requirements shall be suspended until the earlier of such time as the vacancy or vacancies is filled pursuant to the By-Laws or the election of directors at the next succeeding annual meeting of the Exchange and their qualification for office, except as otherwise required by Commission Regulations.

-The President shall report to the Chairman of the Board and, in the absence or incapacity of the Chairman, shall perform all the duties of that office.
+The President shall report to the Chair of the Board and, in the absence or incapacity of the Chair, shall perform all the duties of that office.

 Fitness Standards.
-The Board shall designate from time to time appropriate fitness standards to qualify to serve as a director as the Board deems necessary or advisable or as required by Applicable Law (as defined below).
-No person may serve as a director, any review panel, any disciplinary committee, any arbitration panel or any oversight panel of the Exchange if the person:
+The directors of the Board shall be subject to the following fitness standards.
+No person may serve as a director, or on any review panel, any disciplinary committee, any arbitration panel or any oversight panel of the Exchange if the person:

 was found within the past three years by a final decision under Applicable Law to have committed a disciplinary offense;